fktn-k/fkYAML/README.md

 ## Example usages

 Here are some examples to give you an idea how to use the fkYAML library.
+For more information, click [here](https://fktn-k.github.io/fkYAML/) to see the API documentation.

 ### Deserialize YAML formatted strings